Kasprix/UFC-stats-web-scraper/README.md

 Example list of fighter ID's required to be added on to the ufc stat URL to reach the relevent fighters stat page.

+UFCscraper.py -

+This script goes into each individual fighters stat and fight history page and gathers their key statistics and adds them to a CSV file.